dmitrySorokin/interferobotProject/README.md

 ## Training

-To train the models in the paper, run this command:
+To train Interferobot with all domain randomizations run:
 ```
 cd interf_dqn
-./run.sh #TODO add randomization args?
+./run.sh
 ```

 ## Evaluation